 - If you have not yet joined and professional organization, please consider doing so.
 It is important to the field that you are an active member of a professional organization

 - Schools like to see that you are involved in the community.
 If you are actively involved in the community in ways that cannot be listed under Educational and/or Childcare Experiences include them in a separate section

 - If you have skills and experiences that will benefit the school, you can include these.
 For example, if you were a college or high school athlete who is interested in coaching a sport.

 Cover letters play two important roles in the application process.

 - Demonstrate your desire to be a teacher

 - Highlight your ability to communicate.

-Teaching is a career that requires strong dedication to the students and the craft.
-Applicants need to demonstrate enthusiasm for education and show that the can effectively communicate via the written word.
+Teaching is a career that requires a strong dedication to the students and the craft.
+Applicants need to demonstrate enthusiasm for education and show that they can effectively communicate via the written word.
 Many cover letters for teaching follow the same guidelines as cover letters for other industries.
 The cover letter must be no more than one page in length and in a business format.